UTSHO2628/Eduquery-SD1_Project-/README.md

 " # Eduquery-SD1_Project "
  ' Educational Query & Resource Management System '
+EduQuery is a web-based Educational Query & Resource Management System designed to streamline communication and resource sharing between students, teachers, and administrators in academic institutions.
+The system enables role-based access, allowing students to view notices, submit assignments, and check results; teachers to post notices, upload results, and manage assignments; and administrators to oversee the entire system.
+Developed using PHP, MySQL, HTML, CSS, JavaScript, and Bootstrap, EduQuery offers a responsive design, secure authentication, and a scalable architecture.
+The project enhances accessibility, reduces paperwork, and fosters an organized academic environment.
+ Objectives:
+	Develop a user-friendly web-based academic management platform.
+	Implement secure role-based authentication for Students, Teachers, and Admins.
+	Enable students to view notices, submit assignments, and check results.
+	Allow teachers to manage assignments, upload results, and post notices.
+	Provide admins with full control over user management and monitoring.
+	Store all academic data in a secure MySQL database.

+Algorithms:
+•	Role-Based Access Control (RBAC) for authentication.
+•	CRUD Operations for managing assignments, notices, and results.
+•	Password Hashing for secure user authentication.

+Tools and Technologies:
+•	Frontend: HTML5, CSS3, JavaScript, Bootstrap
+•	Backend: PHP
+•	Database: MySQL (via XAMPP

 Here are the specific steps to get the project running on another computer:
   1. Install XAMPP